evansbenj/SulaRAD/5_subsetting_the_data_and_genotyping.md

 sed -i -e 's/ /\t/g' bedfile_51000_and_higher.bed
 sort -V -k 1,1 -k2,2 bedfile_51000_and_higher.bed > bedfile_51000_and_higher_sorted.bed
 ```
+But this did not work so I instead ended up using the Galaxy webserver to merge the beds for regions >51000 bp away from genes from the 2014 paper.

 And now I used this script to split up the vcf files into different sections depending on the distance of the sites from genes: